ntop/ntopng/doc/src/historical_flows.rst

   Historical Flows Explorer Analysis

-Like for the Table view, users can switch between graphs by using the navigation menù and filter results.
+As for the Table view, users can switch between graphs by using the navigation menu and filter results.
 The characteristic of this page is that users can write their own charts, by writing a json file.
-Each JSON is a different entry of the navigation menù.
+Each JSON is a different entry of the navigation menu.
 These JSON files needs to be added into `/usr/share/ntopng/scripts/historical/analysis/` directory.
-They are formatted in the following way:
+They are formatted as follows:

 .. code:: bash

    {
-      "name" : "Autonomous Systems",          /* Name of the Navigation Menù Entry */
+      "name" : "Autonomous Systems",          /* Name of the Navigation Menu Entry */

       "i18n_name" : "top_asn",                /* Same as above, but this name needs to be added into the localization file */